Phoenix-Domain/VortexCRM/README.md

-# LeadCRM – Client Management App
+# VortexCRM – Client Management App

 🎯 A lightweight CRM dashboard for small businesses to collect and manage leads.